chrisgrieser/alfred-bibtex-citation-picker/README.md

 - __Feature-rich:__ paste single-entry bibliographies, open URLs, open or create literature notes, attach PDFs, search for `.csl` files online, and more.
 - __Blazingly Fast:__ considerably quicker than any other citation pickers (~200 ms to fully reload a library with ~4000 entries).
 - __Simple Installation:__ no dependencies, no required plugins, no setup.
 Just enter the path to your `.bib` file.
-- __Minimalistic reference manager__: add or remove entries the BibTeX library, automatically rename and file PDFs, parse single entries, and more.
+- __Minimalistic reference manager__: add or remove entries the BibTeX library, automatically rename and file PDFs, and more.
 - __Obsidian integration:__ When located in an [Obsidian](https://obsidian.md/) vault, literature notes are automatically opened or created in Obsidian instead of the default markdown app.

 ## Table of Contents